navikt/smart-on-fhir/docs/your-first-launch.md

     allowAnyIssuer: true,
   })

-  // Create our ReadyClient
-  const readyClient = client.ready()
+  // Instantiate our ReadyClient given our current session const readyClient = client.ready()

+  /**
-  // You can chose to validate the user's session, you should do this once per request const validToken = await readyClient.validate()
+   * You can chose to validate the user's session,
+   * you should do this once per request
+   */
+  const validToken = await readyClient.validate()

+  /**
-  // Your error handling could be more sophisticated, but this is a simple example if ('error' in readyClient || !validToken) {
+   * Your error handling could be more sophisticated, but
+   * this is a simple example
+   */
+  if ('error' in readyClient || !validToken) {
     return new Response('Invalid session', { status: 401 })
   }